 Fizzy lemon drink.
 “Contains no fruit”.
 Indian import, mostly available.
 300ml

-‘Parsi is raspberry and raspberry is Parsi!’ according to the effervescent Mr. Kohinoor.
+‘Parsi is raspberry and raspberry is Parsi!’ according to Mr. Kohinoor.
 300ml

-Devonshire spring water, bottled in recycled glass by Frank Water, a charity that donates all profits to sustainable water projects in India and Nepal.
+Shropshire spring water bottled in recycled glass by One Water, a company that funds clean water projects globally.
 750ml